 If you are a current student, please refer to the COVID-19 (Coronavirus) guidance on our Student Directory.

 We are undertaking a programme of work to ensure that we manage the impact that COVID-19 (Coronavirus) might have on students who will be joining us for 2021-2022 entry.
 We will continue to monitor changes to the external environment as they develop, and update our plans in response to new developments and advice.

 Whether you are worried you might not get your final exam transcripts; that you might not be able to arrive on campus in time; or you are concerned you won’t be able to travel to one of our campuses for the start of the new academic year – we are working hard to find solutions that will work for you, and have provided more information in the Q&As which we will keep updated as things change.

-Some treatments provided by the UK’s National Health Service (NHS) is free for everyone.
+Some treatments provided by the UK’s National Health Service (NHS) are free for everyone.
 This includes coronavirus tests and treatment, as well as vaccinations against coronavirus.
+The Coronavirus vaccination is now available and is free for anyone over the age of 18 in the UK.
+International students will also be eligible.
 The NHS has detailed information about coronavirus on its website.

 As University Students we want to support you to get vaccinated in order to protect yourself, fellow students and the campus community you live and study within.
 We will be running NHS vaccination clinics on Colchester, Southend and Loughton campuses in the Autumn term during Freshers Week and Welcome Week for you to have your first or second vaccination.
 Information will be provided to students as part of their registration process.